-On the workplace side, unreimbursed costs for items like journals, magazine subscriptions, or licenses can be deducted – as can costs for uniforms.
+On the workplace side, unreimbursed costs for items like journals or licenses can be deducted – as can costs for uniforms.
 And if you have a health savings account, those contributions are deductible too.

 If you owed state income tax last Spring, that payment might be deductible; so is state sales tax you paid this year (up to the new limits) if you forgo the state income tax deduction.
 Deductions for state sales tax usually only applies in places like Washington State or Florida, where there is no state income tax, but there are exceptions.
 If you made a major purchase with a big sales tax bill, like for a new car, you might be better off declaring your sales tax (subject to that new cap, of course).